 and do a "dress rehearsal" to see what it's like.
 When it's your turn to be recruited

-the event to learn more about the employers and career paths.
+to learn more about the employers and career paths.

 Rules For A Good Meet the Firms Performance: